Tests are code, too. So you may ask: who tests the tests? “Who watches the watchmen?” Is TDD flawed, because it's “turtles all the way down”?

 But your science mind is churning.
 How do you know the refactored test code still fails when it should?
 It seems too easy to weaken a test by mistake.
 For example, let’s say we delete an assertion.
 The test still passes!
 Isn’t this a recipe for failure?

 The thing to understand is that almost all the time, refactoring tests is nothing more than Extract Method.
 And the method you extract is short—just a few lines.
 Nobody starts doing stupid things just for the sake of breaking TDD.

 But unit testing is about confidence.
 Sometimes I still get a nagging feeling that asks, “Is this test still correct?”

 There’s a simple way to test the tests: deliberately break something in production code.
 There are various ways to do this.

 - Delete a line.

 - Add a break statement to the beginning of a loop, so it never runs.

 - Add a break statement to the end of a loop, so it runs only once.

 Which should you choose?
 The one you have bad feelings about.

 Doing any of these things should cause a test to fail.
-If not, it means one of two things:
+If not, it means one of three things: